Lidar Buoy Program

 The centerpiece of each buoy is a wind profiling lidar that provides wind measurements up to 250 meters above the sea surface—where the winds are most relevant to offshore turbines.
 The offshore lidars received an independent performance validation documenting that they received Stage 2 (pre-commercial) certification in compliance with the Carbon Trust’s Offshore Wind Accelerator Roadmap for Commercial Acceptance of Floating Lidar Technology.

-The lidar buoys were deployed off the coasts of Virginia, New Jersey, and California to support U.S. offshore wind development.
+The lidar buoys have been deployed off the coasts of California, Hawaii, Massachusetts, New Jersey, and Virginia to support U.S. offshore wind development.
 Since their procurement in 2014, the buoys have undergone performance testing, data and measurement system upgrades, and a lidar verification campaign.

 General information about the buoys is available below: